Unless you’ve been living off the grid for the past few years, you’ve probably heard a thing or two about the keto diet.

 Ideally, according to research, you’ll want your keto diet to consist of 75% fat, 20% protein, and 5% carbs to get the best results.
 Fasting can jumpstart this process, and in general, you’ll want to keep your meals spaced far apart to stay in ketosis.

-Since our standard American diets are heavy on starches, sugars, and processed carbs (think bread, pizza, pasta, and soda) keto is a major challenge for a lot of people, especially folks who have subsisted on “normal” foods for years.
+Since our standard American diets are heavy on starches, sugars, and processed carbs (think bread, pizza, pasta, and soda), a low-carbohydrate diet like keto is a major challenge for a lot of people, especially folks who have subsisted on “normal” foods for years.

-Luckily, the keto diet is not about restricting calories, but rather changing the kinds of calories you consume.
+Luckily, the keto diet is not about restricting calories, but rather changing the kinds of calories you consume so your body will metabolize ketones.
 You can eat until you’re satisfied, but they have to be the right foods.

 As far as veggies go, you’ll want to pick produce with low levels of starch, so avoid the potatoes and beans and opt for things like avocados, leafy greens, and spinach.
 These ingredients will add color to your plate and make sure your body gets the proper amount of daily fiber.